GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: Related Work

 \subsection{Skeleton-based Action Recognition}

 The main challenge in SAR is extracting the effective representation that captures both spatial and temporal dependency of skeleton sequences.
-Earlier methods typically use convolutional neural networks (CNNs)~\cite{cheron2015p,liu2017enhanced} and RNN~\cite{du2015hierarchical,liu2017global} to address this challenge without considering structural topology.
-STGCN~\cite{yan2018spatial} is the first method to capture spatial and temporal relationships using GCN, taking the skeleton topology of the graph into consideration while this topology is not learnable, with only the spatial connection between adjacent joints being connected.
-As a result, some actions that rely on non-adjacent joints may lead to poor results. \cite{liu2020disentangling} tackles this issue by introducing a learnable adjacency matrix alongside the original manually defined one, enabling connections between non-neighboring joints.
+Earlier methods typically use convolutional neural networks (CNNs)~\citep{liu2017enhanced} and RNN~\citep{liu2017global} to address this challenge without considering structural topology.
+STGCN~\citep{yan2018spatial} is the first method to capture spatial and temporal relationships using GCN, taking the skeleton topology of the graph into consideration while this topology is not learnable, with only the spatial connection between adjacent joints being connected.
+As a result, some actions that rely on non-adjacent joints may lead to poor results. \citet{liu2020disentangling} tackle this issue by introducing a learnable adjacency matrix alongside the original manually defined one, enabling connections between non-neighboring joints.
 Yet, this approach maintains the same graph for all action inputs, which might not be ideal, as different action classes may benefit from different graph topologies.
-To address this, \cite{li2019actional,shi2019two,shi2020skeleton} propose adaptive GCN with the learnable and data-driven topology that shares among all channels. \cite{cheng2020decoupling,chen2021channel} further propose the non-shared topology for each channel.
-Current GCN-based methods mainly focus on the enhancement of the graph representation, with limited attention to temporal design.
-In particular, most GCN-based methods typically use CNNs to capture temporal dynamics.
-Although studies such as \cite{si2019attention,zhao2019bayesian,liao2021logsig} attempt to incorporate LSTM with GCN for the SAR tasks, these methods still significantly underperform the sota GCN models that combine both GCN and CNN on large-scale action datasets.
+To address this, \citet{li2019actional,shi2019two,shi2020skeleton} propose adaptive GCN with the learnable and data-driven topology that shares among all channels. \citet{cheng2020decoupling,chen2021channel} further propose the non-shared topology for each channel.
+To capture more comprehensive spatial dependencies, \citet{kilic2025agms,li2025skeleton} further enhance the skeleton graph by dynamically integrating additional hierarchical structural graphs.
+Additionally, BlockGCN~\citep{zhou2024blockgcn} reveals that purely learnable topologies may suffer from topology degradation, emphasizing the importance of explicitly preserving structural priors.
+Other recent studies improved model performance by enriching graph representations with higher-order features, such as angle-based information~\citep{schlegel2024using}.
+While these approaches significantly improve spatial modeling, their temporal modeling is typically handled by simple temporal convolution (TCN) modules, which are limited in capturing long-range temporal dependencies.
+This suggests that temporal modeling remains under-explored in GCN-based frameworks.